satansdeer/satansdeer.github.com/content/legacy-posts/open-closed-principle/index.md

 }
 ```

-Great, now if we want to cook some new cookie – we just create new cookie recipe.
+Great, now if we want to cook some new cookie – we create new cookie recipe.

 ## Let's Update The Specs